gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 * html5-apps-repo: html5-apps-repo.app_host_id contains one or more html5-apps-repo service instance GUIDs that can be used to retrieve Business Service UIs - Optional
 * saasregistryenabled: flag that indicates that this Business Service supports SaaS Registry subscription.
 If provided, application router will return this Business Service xsappname in SaaS Registry getDependencies callback - Optional
+* grant_type: the grant type that should be used to trigger requests to the Business Service.
+Allowed values: user_token or client_credentials.
+  Default value, in case this attribute is not provided, user_token - Optional

 For example:
 ```